kilim/kilim/README.md

 java 8, 11 and 12 are the recommended platforms, but 7, 8, 9, and 10 are regularly tested, and in theory java 6 could probably still be made to work without too much work

-java 8, java 9, java 11 and java 12:
+java 8, java 9, java 11, java 12 and java 13-ea:
-  * maven central: `org.db4j : kilim : 2.0.1`
+  * maven central: `org.db4j : kilim : 2.0.2`
   * compiled with java 8 bytecode
-  * ASM 7.0 supports all versions of java through java 11 (and java 12 semi-officially)
+  * ASM 7.1 supports all versions of java through java 13-ea (and presumably, java 13 when it's released)
-  * this version also works with the java 12 release candidates (no new bytecodes)

 ### other versions and notes on limitations